Teacher Retirement System of Texas: Health care for public education employees

 On September 1, 2002, TRS introduced TRS-ActiveCare, a new statewide health coverage program for public education employees established by the 77th Texas Legislature.
-Today, participation in that program has grown to over 445,969 employees and dependents.
+Participation in that program has grown to over 445,969 employees and dependents.
 Of the 1,246 districts/entities eligible to participate in TRS-ActiveCare, over 88.9 percent, or 1,108 now do so.

-Along with the four PPO plan options administered by Blue Cross Blue Shield of Texas, a part of Health Care Service Corporation, and Medco, there are three health maintenance organization (HMO) options offered under TRS-ActiveCare for the 2011-2012 plan year: FirstCare Health Plans, Scott & White Health Plan, and Valley Baptist Health Plans.
-These HMO options will provide additional plan choices to the employees of participating entities in areas served by these HMOs.
-These employees will be able to select TRS-ActiveCare coverage under one of the PPO plans or through the authorized HMO serving their part of the state.

 Health care for retirees

 TRS-Care is the group retiree health benefits program administered by TRS.
 TRS retirees who are not eligible for ERS, UT, or Texas A&M system health benefit coverage may be eligible for TRS-Care.
-More than 233,000 retirees and their dependents participate in this plan.
-Aetna administers the medical benefits; Express Scripts administers the pharmacy benefits.

-TRS-Care is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
+In 2025, TRS introduced Vision and Dental benefits for its retirees.TRS-Care is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
 At the inception of the plan in fiscal year 1986, funding was projected to last ten years through fiscal year 1995.
 The original funding was sufficient to maintain the solvency of the fund through fiscal year 2000.
 Since that time, the appropriations and contributions have been established to be sufficient to provide benefits for the biennium.
 The Texas Legislature determines the funding of benefits and has no continuing obligation to provide benefits beyond each fiscal year.

-Long-term care insurance

-The TRS first introduced the Group Long Term Care Insurance Program for Public School Employees in 2000, as a result of legislation that is now codified in Chapter 1576, Texas Insurance Code, and TRS Rules.
-The group long-term care insurer is always selected by the TRS Trustees following a competitive bidding process.
-The current insurer is Genworth Life Insurance Co.
-(Genworth), a part of Genworth Financial.

-Eligible persons between the ages of 18 and 80 include active Texas public school employees who are contributing members of TRS and TRS retirees; their spouses, parents and parents-in-law, and grandparents who are eligible may apply.
-Eligible persons must be legal U.S. residents.
-All applicants are subject to the underwriting requirements of Genworth.